Ambassadors

 Susie is a former Paralympic swimmer, a gold and bronze medallist in the S7 classification, who won a total of 30 international medals during her career, including 17 gold.
 Susie was awarded an MBE by Her Majesty the Queen following her retirement.
 Susie now advises on disability inclusion globally, is an Ocean Ambassador for the Marine Conservation Society in the UK and serves on several boards as a director.
 She still swims regularly in a Masters club and uses GLL facilities frequently.

 Susie said, “Throughout my career as an elite athlete, GLL was always by my side.
 I spent a lot of time in their pools and got to know all the staff very well during those early starts!
 I am grateful for their belief in me and the support I received financially during my career.
 However, it is since retiring that I have really connected deeply with the foundation.
 Not only can I use my platform to encourage other young athletes to apply for support as they start out in their careers, but equally I can demonstrate that sport doesn't and shouldn't stop once you reach retirement at the professional level.
-Whilst I rightly no longer receive funding, I do have access to GLL facilities and throughout the pandemic, being able to swim when we could access leisure centres again, really kept me going.
+Whilst I rightly no longer receive funding, I do have access to GLL facilities.
 So, GSF are with you as a current but also a retired athlete, which is a rare thing and for that, I am very grateful."

 Kim Daybell